mt89vein/MiddlewarePipeline/README.md

 If you need pipeline branching, you can extend it with building your own pipeline using PipelineBuilder class, create Pipeline class from it, and execute.

-look at [ServiceCollectionExtensions.cs](https://github.com/mt89vein/MiddlewarePipeline/blob/master/Sample/Application/ServiceCollectionExtensions.cs) for more advanced examples
+look at [Manually build pipeline section](#manually-build-pipeline) or [ServiceCollectionExtensions.cs](https://github.com/mt89vein/MiddlewarePipeline/blob/master/Sample/Application/ServiceCollectionExtensions.cs) for more advanced examples

 ## Features